Providing Access to a Scripps Education:

 “My parents both believed in the power of women’s higher education,” says Zoe Ravich ’12.
 “My mother adored Scripps and what the College stands for as a women’s institution.”

 The Tia Palermo Scholarship provides a partial to a full scholarship to an incoming student who demonstrates financial need from the upstate New York counties of Livingston, Wyoming, Orleans, Genesee, Erie, Niagara, and Monroe.
 Students do not apply directly for the scholarship – they apply for admission to the College.
 If admitted, an incoming student from one of the qualifying counties would be eligible for selection once financial need is demonstrated.

-To learn how you can establish a scholarship honoring a loved one, please contact Megan Callaway, Associate Vice President for Institutional Advancement 909-621-8160.
+To learn how you can establish a scholarship honoring a loved one, please contact Enrique Gonzalez-Salgado, Associate Vice President for Philanthropy.